rafa-rrayes/RedPanPy/README.md

 ## Conclusion

-The `PyHtmlGui` module allows you to create rich GUI applications using web technologies for the UI and Python for the logic.
+The `RedPanPy` module allows you to create rich GUI applications using web technologies for the UI and Python for the logic.
 By understanding how to bind events, manipulate HTML elements, and interact between Python and JavaScript, you can build powerful desktop applications.

 ---